debug45/PermissionWizard/README.md

 }
 ```

 Some permission types support additional features.
-For example, if an iOS 14 user allows access to his location with reduced accuracy only, you can request temporary access to full accuracy:
+For example, if an iOS 14 user allows access to his location only with reduced accuracy, you can request temporary access to full accuracy:

 ```swift
 try?
 Permission.location.requestTemporaryPreciseAccess(purposePlistKey: "Default") { result in